emberjs/website/source/guides/testing/testing-controllers.md

 ### Testing Controller Needs

 `needs` allows a controller to access another controller.
-This becomes trickier when we're trying to unit test a controller that has a dependency on another controller.
-Fortunately there is a simple solution.
+You might think things would become trickier when trying to unit test a controller that has a dependency on another controller.
+Fortunately, there's a simple solution:

 Here we have a `PostsController` with a `needs` that interacts with our `OtherController`.